nwchemgit/nwchem-wiki/Excited-State-Calculations.md

 ## Input syntax

-The module is called TDDFT as TDDFT employing a hybrid HF-DFT functional encompasses all of the above-mentioned methods implemented.
-To use this module, one needs to specify TDDFT on the task directive, e.g.,
+The module is called `TDDFT` as time-dependent density functional theory employing a hybrid HF-DFT functional encompasses all of the above-mentioned methods implemented.
+To use this module, one needs to specify `TDDFT` on the task directive, e.g.,

 ```
      TASK TDDFT ENERGY